As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Plastic Outdoor Kitchen Cabinetry

-As more ready-made outdoor kitchens become available… We’re seeing plastic outdoor kitchen cabinet materials become increasingly more popular.
+As more ready-made outdoor kitchens become available… We’re seeing plastic outdoor kitchen cabinet materials pop up more often.

-Namely… PVC, marine-grade HDPE, polymer, high density polyethylene, and other highly durable plastics are being used more often for modular and prefab outdoor kitchens.
+Namely… PVC, marine-grade HDPE, polymer, high density polyethylene, and other highly durable plastics are being used more often for modular and prefab islands.

 Instead, the finish is usually integrated directly into the plastic structure.
 (NatureKast outdoor kitchens are an example of this.)